MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-how-to-prepare-a-configuration-package.md

     - To select just the fields you want to include, choose the **Clear Included** action.
 To add all fields, choose the **Set Included** action.
     - To specify that the field data should not be validated, clear the **Validate Field** check box for the field.

-10. Optionally, to apply processing filters on table data, or to add a codeunit with any code that you want to include in the package, choose the line for the relevant table, and then choose the **Processing Rules** action.

-    1. In the **Config.
-Table Processing Rules** page, fill in the fields. [!INCLUDE [tooltip-inline-tip_md](includes/tooltip-inline-tip_md.md)]

-        - To apply filters on data, specify the relevant action in the **Action** field, choose the **Processing Filters** action, and then fill in the fields.

-            For example, Microsoft's configuration packages for the evaluation companies set processing filters on the **Sales Header** and **Purchase Header** tables.
-        - To add a processing codeunit, specify it in the **Custom Processing Codeunit ID** field.

-          > [!NOTE]
-          > This codeunit must take table 8614 *Config.
-Package Record* as a parameter on the `OnRun` method.
-    2. Close the page.
-11. Determine whether you have introduced potential errors, by choosing the **Validate Package** action.
+10. Determine whether you have introduced potential errors, by choosing the **Validate Package** action.
 This can occur when you do not include tables that your configuration relies on.
-12. Choose the **OK** button.
+11. Choose the **OK** button.

 After you have refined the list of fields to include from a table, you can check your results in Excel.